grafbase/graphql-federation-benchmarks/README.md

 ### Commands

 Be warned that those commands will stop and delete _all_ docker containers without any mercy.
-If you don't want that, adjust the `docker-clean.sh` script.
-But for a reason that escapes me for now, sometimes it's needed.
+You can adjust this behavior in the `docker-clean.sh` script.
+But, sometimes the clean up is needed...

 ```bash
 # Run all benchmarks with all gateways